 - Surimi: Imitation crab or lobster meat made with fish paste (often pollock or cod).
 Kani kama is a term for imitation crab meat.

 - Wasabi: A term used for the spicy, green paste provided with sushi.
 Real Japanese wasabi root is perishable and expensive, so dyed horseradish is often substituted instead.
 Wasabi was originally used as an antimicrobial agent to accompany raw fish.
 The correct amount of wasabi is already applied by sushi masters; adding more in a nice restaurant can be viewed as bad etiquette, however, you can indicate to the chef you want to up the heat.

 - Gari: Sliced, pickled ginger served with sushi.
-Gari is used to clean the palette between different types of pieces.
+Gari is used to clean the palate between different types of pieces.
 Ginger also aids digestion and helps to kill microbes in the raw fish.
 Never eat the ginger at the same time as a bite of sushi!

 - Daikon: Not to be confused with ginger, daikon is a white radish with a mild taste that is often grated as a garnish to provide a crunchy texture.
 Pickled daikon is referred to as takuan in Japanese.

 - Edamame: Young soybeans, steamed or boiled in the pod, are often served as a snack to accompany sushi.

 - Sake: Properly pronounced "sah-keh" not "sah-key" as is often heard.
 Sake is fermented rice wine served either warm or cold.
 Sake can have an alcohol content as high as 20 percent.
-In some authentic sushi experiences, you can complement the chef by buying the two of you a shot of sake.
+In some authentic sushi experiences, you can compliment the chef by buying a shot of sake.

 - Agari: Green tea.
-Mecha is the good stuff, slightly bitter, used to clear the palette.
+Mecha is the good stuff, slightly bitter, used to clear the palate.